Kid with phone

 Restrict Your Child’s iPhone settings

-iPhone also offers a lesser-known feature called Guided Access, which can be utilized to restrict your child’s device to a specific app.
-If you want to prevent your child from accessing distracting apps on their iPhone while still allowing them to make phone calls when necessary, this feature can be quite useful.
-With Guided Access, you can limit access to specific areas of the screen and even set a screen time limit.
+iPhone also includes a lesser-known function called Guided Access, which may be used to limit your child’s device to a single app.
+This function can help you keep your child from accessing distracting apps on their iPhone while still allowing them to make phone calls when necessary.
+Guided Access allows you to restrict access to select portions of the screen and even establish a screen time limit.

-While this feature doesn’t provide the ability to remotely lock your child’s phone, it allows you to lock their phone to a single app, such as the phone app.
-In essence, you can simplify their iPhone’s functionality to that of a basic phone solely for making calls.
+While this function does not allow you to remotely lock your child’s phone, you can lock it to a specific app, such as the phone app.
+In essence, you can reduce their iPhone’s functionality to that of a simple phone used simply for making calls.

 To set up Guided Access for the first time, follow these steps: